Mike Jackson (British Army officer): High command

 Zastava CZ-99 pistol presented to Jackson by Bosnian Serb general Momir Talić when commanding British troops in the ex-Yugoslavian theatre in the late 1990s.
 On display at the Parachute Regiment exhibition of the Imperial War Museum in Duxford.

 As a result of the incident at Pristina Airport, Jackson was dubbed "Macho Jacko" by the British press.
 Among his troops, Jackson was christened "Darth Vader" and "Prince of Darkness", owing to his temper and gravelly voice.
 Following the confrontation with Clark, Jackson went to the airport to meet Viktor Zavarzin, the Russian general leading the detachment, and established a working relationship with him.
 Jackson, who was fond of whisky and cigars, discovered that the Russian troops were apprehensive about being attacked by the Kosovo Liberation Army, and promised to protect the Russians by sending a detachment of British soldiers commanded by his son Mark, along with a bottle of whisky.
-Jackson was knighted when he was appointed Knight Commander of the Order of the Bath (KCB) in 1998, and was awarded the Distinguished Service Order (DSO) in 1999 for his leadership in Kosovo.
+Jackson was knighted when he was appointed Knight Commander of the Order of the Bath (KCB) in 1998, and was appointed a Companion of the Distinguished Service Order (DSO) in 1999 for his leadership in Kosovo.

 Upon his return to the British chain of command in early 2000, he assumed the position of Commander-in-Chief, Land Command, the second-highest position in the British Army, and a post which entailed promotion to full general and membership of the Army Board.
 As Commander-in-Chief, Jackson was responsible for assembling forces for the 2000 British intervention in Sierra Leone, which included Brigadier David Richards—later Chief of the Defence Staff—and Jackson's son Mark.
 He also handled requests from the civilian authorities for assistance with the foot-and-mouth disease crisis, floods and strikes by firefighters and fuel tanker drivers.
 While still Commander-in-Chief, he stood in for the Chief of the General Staff, marching behind the coffin at the state funeral of Queen Elizabeth The Queen Mother, in 2002.
 At the time of the 11 September 2001 attacks, Jackson was on a visit to the British training facility in Alberta, Canada.
 He managed to return to the UK the next day aboard a casualty evacuation aircraft and had overall responsibility for force generation for the British Army's contribution to the subsequent wars in Afghanistan and Iraq.